pombase/allele_qc/readme.md

 * `rule_name`: `type` + `rule_name` should be unique, it identifies the rule matching a particular mutation.
 * `regex`: a regular expression with a pattern that represents a permisive syntax pattern for this type of mutation.
   * Note the use of `{aa}` inside the python f string to represent any aminoacid.
-  * The pattern is permissive, because it will match the right syntax `VP-120-AA`, but also `VP120AA`)
+  * The pattern is a regex, so it can be permissive
+  * The capture groups of the regex are passed to the functions below as a first argument.
 * `apply_syntax`: a function that takes a tuple of `re.Match[str]`, representing a match in a string to the pattern described in `regex`, and returns the correctly-formatted mutation.
-  * In the example `VP120AA`, the groups are `('VP', '120', 'AA')`, and the function returns `VP-120-AA`.
+  * In the example `VP120AA`, the groups are `('VP', '120', 'AA')`, and the function returns `VP120AA`.
   * The function can be defined inline using `lambda`, or outside of the dictionary.
-* `check_sequence`: a function that takes two arguments:
+* `check_sequence`: a function that takes the two arguments below and checks whether the sequence position indicates exist (the index is within the boundaries of the sequence), and contain the indicated residue.
+If sequence is correct, should return empty string, otherwise, the residue or residues that are incorrect, see the examples in `grammar.py` and the tests.
   * A tuple of `re.Match[str]`, representing a match in a string to the pattern described in `regex`
   * A "gene dictionary", see `load_genome.py`

-    The function verifies that the proposed mutation is compatible with gene DNA or peptide sequence, and returns an error string otherwise (see examples in `grammar.py`).
+* `further_check`: takes the same argument as above, and is used as an extra check on top of matching the `regex` pattern.
+In this example, it checks that the parts before and after the number are different (e.g. `VP120VP` will not be matched by this grammar rule, even if it matches the pattern).
+* `format_for_transvar`: takes the same arguments as above, and returns the transvar formatted variant.

 ### Defining allele categories